CodeNinjaTech/Economic-Connectedness-Analysis/README.md

 # Economic Connectedness

+Assignment 1 for the Analytics Practicum I Course of AUEB's MSc in Business Analytics.

 In this assignment you will replicate partly two studies carried out on social capital.
 The studies appeared in the journal Nature:

 * Chetty, R., Jackson, M.O., Kuchler, T. et al. Social capital I: measurement and associations with economic mobility.
 Nature 608, 108–121 (2022). https://doi.org/10.1038/s41586-022-04996-4.